isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 The maximum value for the validity period should be determined by the impact of a replay attack: if this is low, the period can be long; if high, the period should be shorter.
-There is no "right" value, but periods of between a few days to a month seem to be common.
+There is no "right" value, but periods of between a few days to a month are common.

 Deciding a minimum value is probably an easier task.
 Should something fail (e.g., a hidden primary distributing to secondary servers that actually answer queries), how long will it take before the failure is noticed, and how long before it is fixed?
-If you are a large 24x7 operation with operators always on site, the answer might be less than an hour.
+If you are a large 24x7 operation with operators always on-site, the answer might be less than an hour.
 In smaller companies, if the failure occurs just after everyone has gone home for a long weekend, the answer might be several days.